Volunteer in Antigua, Guatemala!

 Antigua is a gorgeous colonial city classified as a UNESCO World Heritage Site.
 Once the capital of Guatemala, it is located right outside the capital, Guatemala City.
 Full of churches, cobbled streets, lively markets and amazing bars, the city is surrounded by volcanoes towering over the skyline.

 Sadly, Guatemala struggles with poverty, with a small percentage of the population controlling most of the country’s wealth, leading to extreme income inequality.
-More than half of the country’s inhabitants are indigenous, mostly Maya.
+More than half of the country’s inhabitants are indigenous, mostly belonging to the Maya community.
 These members of society are often the poorest, and struggle with access to education, healthcare, and infrastructures.

 Do you want to experience an amazing country filled with natural and man-made splendors alike and make a difference in the lives of the people who live there?
 Contact IFRE today to start your journey!